Remember Who You (Really) Are

 You can absolutely steep yourself in all your past moments of success.
 But when you remember who you are on the infinite canvas of the universe, your potential to create is unlimited.
 Remember that.

-Thor Challgren is a practitioner at Global Truth Center.
-He is the author of the book, “Best Vacation Ever - The Ultimate Travel Guide to Renew, Recharge and Reconnect.”
+Rev. Thor Challgren is the author of the book, “Best Vacation Ever - The Ultimate Travel Guide to Renew, Recharge and Reconnect.”
 He can be reached at thorchallgren.com

 Previous